Powerlearnproject/se-assignment-day-2-git-and-github-CodeG-prog/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+ Pull requests communicate changes to a branch in a repository.
+Once a pull request is initialiized, you can review changes with collaborators and add follow-up commits.Pull requests are central to collaboration on GitHub, as they provide a structured way to discuss and review code before it’s integrated into the project.
+Creating a Pull Request
+After pushing your branch to GitHub, you can create a pull request:

+Merging the Pull Request
+-Click the "Merge pull request" button on the PR page.
+-Confirm the merge by clicking "Confirm merge".
+-Optionally, delete the branch after the merge to keep the repository clean.
+GitHub provides options for different types of merges:

+-Merge Commit: Preserves all commits from the feature branch.
+-Squash and Merge: Combines all commits into a single commit.
+-Rebase and Merge: Reapplies commits from the feature branch on top of the base branch.
+-Navigate to your repository on GitHub and switch to the branch you want to merge.
+-Click the "Pull requests" tab and then click the green "New pull request" button.
+-Select the base branch (the branch you want to merge into, typically main) and the compare branch (the branch with your changes).
+-Review the changes that will be merged.
+-Add a title and description to your pull request.
+Clearly explain what your changes do and why they are necessary.
+-Click "Create pull request".

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.